Chart Color Schemes

 An assessment of population growth drivers in Forestville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Forestville's population is estimated at 8,731 as of Feb 2026.
-This reflects an increase of 72 people since the 2021 Census, which reported a population of 8,659.
-The change was inferred from AreaSearch's estimate of 8,686 residents following examination of ABS ERP data release in June 2024 and validation of additional 24 new addresses since the Census date.
-This results in a density ratio of 1,889 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Forestville's growth rate of 0.8% since census positions it within 2.5 percentage points of the SA3 area (3.3%).
+As of February 2026, the population of the suburb of Forestville (NSW) is estimated at around 8,731 people.
+This figure reflects an increase of 72 individuals since the 2021 Census, which recorded a population of 8,659 people.
+The change was inferred from AreaSearch's resident population estimate of 8,686 following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
+This results in a population density ratio of 1,889 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Forestville's growth rate of 0.8% since the Census places it within 2.5 percentage points of the SA3 area's growth rate of 3.3%, indicating competitive growth fundamentals.
 Overseas migration was primarily responsible for population gains in recent periods.

 Frequently Asked Questions - Population